gokilo/gokilo.github.io/entering-raw-mode.md

 	r := bufio.NewReader(os.Stdin)

 	for {
-		b, err := r.ReadByte()
+		_, err := r.ReadByte()

 		if err == io.EOF {
 			break
 		} else if err != nil {
-			fmt.Printf("Error reading from keyboard: %s\n", err)
+			fmt.Printf("Error reading from Stdin: %s\n", err)
 			os.Exit(1)
 		}
-		fmt.Printf(string(b))
 	}
 }
 ```

 In Go, the standard input device is exposed in the os package as
-`os.Stdin` which is of the type `os.File`.
-Since `os.File` implements
-the standard `io.Reader` interface, we can simply wrap it up in a
+package level `os.File` type variable called `os.Stdin`.
+Rather
+than directly reading from the file C-style, we will prefer to
-buffered i/o reader using `bufio.NewReader(os.Stdin)` which
+use a buffered i/o reader provided by Go's standard `bufio` package
-automatically buffers multiple key presses to be read at our
+which automatically buffers key presses and provides convenient
-convenience and exposes convenient functions to read or peek a byte
-at a time.
+functions to read or peek a byte at a time.
+Since `os.File`

-We then enter an infinite loop where we try to read data from the
-standared input one byte at a time, check for errors or if we have
-hit end of file marker (remember `os.Stdin` is an `os.File`) and
-then print what we just read.
+implements the standard `io.Reader` interface, creating a buffered
+i/o reader is as simple as calling `bufio.NewReader(os.Stdin)`
+to wrap it up in a buffered i/o reader.

 When you compile and run `./gokilo`, your terminal gets hooked up to
-the standard input, and so your keyboard input gets read into the `b`
+the standard input, and so your keyboard input gets read in the call
+to `r.ReadByte()`.
+Since at this stage, we are not actually using the
+character we read, we assign it to an `_` which throws away the
+return value as Go compiler doesn't allow un-used variables.

+In Go, errors are returned as values rather than as thrown exceptions
+etc. So here we check for errors before continuing the infinite loop
+of reading from the keyboard.
+Specifically, we check if the `err` variable
+is set to `io.EOF` which marks the `end of file` marker and if so, we
+exit the program normally (remember Stdin is a `os.File`, you could
+theoritically pipe from some other device to it).
+If the error is not
+nil but some other value, we exit with an error message & code.

-variable.
-However, by default your terminal starts in **canonical mode**,
+By default your terminal starts in **canonical mode**,
 also called **cooked mode**.
 In this mode, keyboard input is only sent to
 your program when the user presses <kbd>Enter</kbd>.
 This is useful for
 many programs: it lets the user type in a line of text, use <kbd>Backspace</kbd>